wernad/channelsdb/README.md

 ## Build

-To build the project, `/frontpage` and `/results` have both scripts called `build.sh`, which install all the necessary dependencies and compiles the sources.
+To build the project, run `build.sh` in the main directory.
+This will cause both `/frontpage` and `/results` to run their `build.sh` scripts, which install all the necessary dependencies and compiles the sources.

 ## Running